D3Ext/Captcha-Bypassing-Lab/README.md

 # ⭕ Captcha Bypassing Lab ⭕

-If you want to try Captcha Bypassing, you can do it with my [auto-captcha](https://github.com/D3Ext/PentestDictionary/blob/main/Captcha-Bypassing/auto-captcha.sh) script, it generates automatically an http-server (apache2) with a simple but efective captcha.
+If you want to try Captcha Bypassing, you can practice it with my [auto-captcha](https://github.com/D3Ext/PentestDictionary/blob/main/Captcha-Bypassing/auto-captcha.sh) script, it generates automatically an http-server (apache2) with a simple but efective captcha.

 You can bypass the captcha with just 2 requirements:

 - [python3](https://www.python.org/) **(for sending the requests and using tesseract)**